The Streak (professional wrestling)

 The Streak became the cornerstone of WrestleMania, with a potential win over The Undertaker at the event being described as a greater honor than winning the WWE Championship.
 For years, debate had revolved around who, if anybody, should break the Streak, with prominent wrestlers giving comment.
-At WrestleMania XXX in 2014, The Undertaker lost to Brock Lesnar, thus ending the Streak.
+At WrestleMania XXX in 2014, The Undertaker lost by pinfall to Brock Lesnar, thus ending the Streak.

 Background

 WrestleMania

 WrestleMania is the premier annual event of the largest professional wrestling promotion in the United States, WWE.
 Formed as a counter to Jim Crockett Promotions' successful Starrcade event, WrestleMania I was broadcast to one million nationwide via closed-circuit television and pay-per-view.
-WrestleMania's widespread success helped transform the sport of professional wrestling and made WWE the most successful wrestling promotion in the world, prompting WWE to promote the event as the "Super Bowl of sports entertainment".
+WrestleMania's widespread success helped transform professional wrestling and made WWE the most successful wrestling promotion in the world, prompting WWE to promote the event as the "Super Bowl of sports entertainment".

 The Undertaker

-Born Mark William Calaway on March 24, 1965 in Houston, Texas, The Undertaker is a former American professional wrestler.
-He is currently retired for the final time from the WWE, where he had worked since 1990, making him the company's longest-tenured in-ring performer.
+Born Mark William Calaway on March 24, 1965, in Houston, The Undertaker is a former American professional wrestler.
+He is currently retired from the WWE, where he had worked since 1990, making him the company's longest-tenured in-ring performer.
 Holding the streak for most wins at WrestleMania, Calaway began his wrestling career with World Class Championship Wrestling (WCCW) in 1987.
 After wrestling for World Championship Wrestling (WCW) as "Mean" Mark Callous from 1989 to 1990, he signed with the World Wrestling Federation (WWF, later WWE) in 1990.
 In WWE, The Undertaker is a seven-time world champion, having won the WWF/E Championship four times and the World Heavyweight Championship three times, as well as the winner of the 2007 Royal Rumble.
 He is recognized as the fourth youngest WWF/E Champion in history, having won the championship aged 26 years, 8 months, and 3 days.